 - Search for and join online editor-related communities, groups or forums relevant to the software you use and the industry generally.
 You will learn a lot just by reading the conversations.

 - Spend much time practising your editing skills to improve your knowledge and editing speed.
-Once people start to pay you to edit their projects, you will need to be able to edit quickly and accurately.
+Once people start paying you to edit their projects, you will need to edit quickly and accurately.

 - Learn new skills and techniques – be inspired by the TV and films you watch – ask yourself how they created or edited them.